mm-crj/papermod_website/content/posts/leetcode_sort_array.md

 Array](https://leetcode.com/problems/sort-an-array/description/).
 I knew
 bubble sort and quicksort from my Data Structure classes from IISER Kolkata days, of course most of the course was on taught on paper.
 But I knew QuickSort was
 $ O(log(n))$.
 So, I revised my quicksort and got to work.
 It was quite easy and was passing the given tests.
-But I was hit with 'test failed'
+But I was hit with `test failed`.